Befa79/sandwich/README.md

 How to deploy to Github:

 1.When logged into GitHub, navigate to the repository you want to host/publish.
-For this project, click <a href="http://en.wikipedia.org/wiki/Main_Page">here</a>.
+For this project, click <a href="https://github.com/Befa79/sandwich">here</a>.

 2.Click on 'Settings' to the far right in navigation menu below your repository name.

 3.Scroll down to 'GitHub Pages' and select 'master branch' as the source.

 4.Click save.

 5.The link to the site hosted on GitHub Pages should appear at the top of the section.

+How to deploy to Heroku using GitPod:

+-Created a new application using the Heroku dashboard.
+-Go to settings tab, click on 'reveal config vars' and add config vars such as IP (0.0.0.0), PORT (5000), MongoDB Name, MongoDB URI (URL with DB name and password).
+- Install Heroku via the console using 'npm install -g Heroku'.
+- Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.
+- Create a requirements.txt via the console using 'pip3 freeze > requirements.txt'.
+- Create a Procfile via the console using 'echo web: python app.py > Procfile'.
+- Connect GitHub to Heroku via the console using 'heroku git:remote a codei-cook-book'
+- Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.
+- Deploy your project to Heroku via the consol using 'git push heroku master'.

 ## Credits

 ### Content
 - The recipes was inspired by different books sandwiches, I tested myself the Reuben Sandwich, and this was very good
+- Technical inspiration from tutors, other student example, stackoverflow

 ### Media
 - The photos used in this site were obtained from https://www.istockphoto.com/nl & the guardian (for 1 photo)